PawelDabrowski83/genAlgo/README.md

 | EvenBitsCrossoverServiceImpl      | even bits copied from g2      | even bits copied from g1      |
 | BitPairCrossoverServiceImpl       | even bit pairs copied from g2 | even bit pairs copied from g1 |

 <p>MutatorService, an interface responsible for mutating gene values.
-Based on given strategies selected bits chenging its value in order to
+Based on given strategies selected bits changing its value in order to
     faster find target. </p>
-<p>Classes that implement MutatorService have additional mutationChance field that is set in setter (takes random value from 0 - 100) and represents probability of mutation in percent.
-Set in seter becouse in each generation of Gene mutationChance can be different</p>
+<p>Classes that implement MutatorService have additional mutationChance float field that is set in setter (takes random value from 0 - 1) and represents probability of mutation in percent (0 - 100%).
+Set in seter because in each generation of Gene mutationChance can be different</p>

 ```
 interface MutatorService